Chaoses-Ib/Rust/Language/Type System/Types/Iterators/Generators.md

     }
     ```
     [asynchronous - Recursive async functions calling each other: cycle detected - Stack Overflow](https://stackoverflow.com/questions/74737595/recursive-async-functions-calling-each-other-cycle-detected)

+  - Generators cannot be parallelized.
+Though one can wrap a generator to an iterator and use Rayon's [`ParallelBridge`](https://docs.rs/rayon/latest/rayon/iter/trait.ParallelBridge.html) to parallelize the consuming part.

 - [genawaiter: Stackless generators on stable Rust.](https://github.com/whatisaphone/genawaiter)